NothingAG/accessible-dropdown/README.md

 - The use of "advanced" CSS still seems to be dangerous: toggling some content inside `::after` when toggling a checkbox breaks the announcement of checked / not checked in Chrome!
 We better work around this with toggling an additional `<span>` or similar...
 - In JAWS + FF, focus mode seems to be on when focusing a checkbox (test by hitting a character => it will be appended to filter)!
 This is very surprising, as all other combos don't do this!
 - Chrome has a strange bug (regardless of NVDA or JAWS): the live region is sometimes not announced when the filter is focused (by keyboard) and then "a" or "d" is typed.
 Strange enough, when "f" is pressed, it seems to be announced all the time (it might have to do with the number of option displayed, or no options at all).
+- `aria-autocomplete="list"` makes some screen readers announce the element as "has auto complete", which is nice.
+- `aria-live` does not work the first time it is un-hidden!
+Unfortunately, we need a `setTimeout` to make it work.
+- VoiceOver/iOS needs the live region to exist early!
+Placing it at the page load seems optimal, otherwise it does not seem to be recognised reliantly.
+- VoiceOver/iOS announces the existing content of a live region when unhiding it after page reload.
+JAWS/NVDA seem to need an actual change to the content, otherwise they don't announce it.

+## Some best practices

+- If possible, use same texts for both visual and screen reader users!
+- Apply role=alert (or aria-live) only the first time such an alert is displayed, otherwise some screen readers announce it when loading the page.
+- The live region element must be displayed BEFORE its content is changed, otherwise some screen readers don't get the change.
+- On the top container, always add/remove classes that describe what's going on inside the widget (ie. `filter-focused`, `available-options-open`, `available-options-focused`, `selected-options-focused`)

 ## Resources